syncfusion-content/javascript-docs/js/PivotChart/Multiple-Axis.md

 You can split the pivot chart and its area into multiple panes to draw multiple series with multiple axes.
 Additional vertical/horizontal axis in the pivot chart can be created by the [`axes`](/api/js/ejpivotchart#members:axes) property.

-Before rendering multiple axis in the pivot chart, you should know some important properties of axes and series of the pivot chart.
+Before rendering multiple axes in the pivot chart, you should know some important properties of axes and series of the pivot chart.

 ### Properties of axes